View Document Text

 brokerage firms, and Adviser will make every effort to accommodate such direction.

-Adviser will inform client of existing qualified custodial and brokerage relationships for
+Adviser will inform Client of existing qualified custodial and brokerage relationships for

 comparison, so Client can make an informed decision.
 Adviser suggests qualified

-and full-service brokerage firms, and other qualified custodians.
+service brokerage firms, and other qualified custodians.

 Adviser does not receive fees or commissions from any of these arrangements.